 In her fun time, Karen enjoys being out in nature, watching Harry Potter, and playing the guitar.
 She thanks her ancestors who have passed, like her Tia Adela, for walking with her in this work.

 Sandy is an immigration attorney and co-founder of Colectiva Legal del Pueblo.
 She represents individuals in various stages of the immigration process including family-based petitions, deportation defense, naturalization and non-immigrant visas.
 Sandy is committed to working with immigrant populations individually and collectively, in a capacity that empowers and informs them of their rights.

 Before becoming an attorney, Sandy focused on grassroots campaigns and organizing with migrant communities for education, immigration and worker’s rights.

 Sandy grew up in Santa Ana, California and is the proud daughter of immigrant parents.
 She obtained a B.A. in Latin American Studies and a minor in History from the University of California, Los Angeles (UCLA).
 Sandy graduated from Seattle University School of Law.
 She is the first in her family to graduate college and obtain a professional degree.

-Victoria Mena joined Colectiva in September 2016 to focus on policy, advocacy and development.
-Victoria holds a Master’s degree in Public Policy from the Evans School at the University of Washington, and will coordinate community partnerships, participate in policy discussions and expand Colectiva’s overall capacity.
+Victoria joined Colectiva in September 2016 to focus on policy, advocacy and development.
+Victoria holds a Master’s degree in Public Policy from the Evans School at the University of Washington.
+She coordinates community partnerships, participate in policy discussions and expand Colectiva’s overall capacity.